-- The system catalog tables of the Data Dictionary and the suite of user-accessible views defined on those tables (for details, see Data Dictionary).
+- The system catalog tables of the Data Dictionary and the suite of user-accessible views defined on those tables (for more information, see

 This also includes a suite of special system query logging tables used to store query logging rules and data when you enable the DBQL feature.
 See Tracking Query Behavior with Database Query Logging: Operational DBAs.